fasilx/MulatAddis/README.md

 [1.003] 01-11-2021

 Change:
-- cpanel yml to zip to location folder
+- cpanel yml to zip to location folder and mv zip file

 [1.002] 01-11-2021